theanalyst/fosdem18-ceph-elk/slides.md

 + you can format your logs before forwarding
 + there is a tutorial for *rsyslog* how to reformat to GELF
-+ Logstash has a lot of input modules
++ Logstash has a lot of pipeline input modules
   + `syslog { }`
   + `graylog { }`
 + Filebeat